lsst-sqre/sqr-055/index.rst

 Open questions
 ==============

 #.
-Evaluate Grouper as an alternative to COmanage Registry groups for self-managed groups (and possibly for system-managed groups).

-#.
 Determine how to manage and expose unique GIDs.

-#.
-What are the allowed characters in usernames and group names?
-   How can we restrict that character set?
-   How can we require that all group names start with ``g_``?

 #.
 How can we define custom group attributes to store quota information?